sosie-js/python-bestsource/docs/index.md

-# The python Bestsource hlper
+# The python Bestsource helper

 The audio support in vapoursynth has always been a piece of puzzle with headache to compile plugins on linux .
 Till now was based on bestaudio plugin and lsmas.